Distant Rumors by William Gensburger

 •The Black and Yellow: One man’s personal war with an enemy he cannot control.
 [Read for FREE.
 Download HERE.]

-•The Cat Lived: A marriage seen in the perspective of a dying cat.
+•The Cat Lived: A marriage seen from the perspective of a dying cat.

 •Ceremonial: In an age where males turning 50 must die for the betterment of society, one man struggles with a new choice.